danielle707/StockX-Predictive-Modeling/readme.md

 |  Mean  | 1.25  |  1.03  |  5.40   |
 | Median | 0.70  |  0.68  |  5.00   |

-Most Anomaly points lie on the right tail of distribution, and their cut-off(using median statistics) is approximately exp(5), this is a cruicial indicator that if our prediction is beyond 100 times premium, there is large probability the point is an outlier and some statistically important features are underneath the pair of shoe.
+Most anomaly points lie on the right tail of the distribution, and their cut-off (using median statistics) is approximately exp(5).
+This indicates that our data becomes noiser at higher price premiums.
+As such, we would next group these anomly points by brand, by color, and by region to get some further insights of our dataset.

-Group anomaly points on their three features: brand, color and region, we could peek into what features are heavily weighted in our dataset.

 - **Step 3** Explore anomaly points

-**Brand** Air Jordan contributes highest number of price premium among other brands, the anomaly amount has been more than twice larger than the second highest.
-The top 3 brands, i.e. Air Jordan, Presto, Blazer are all Nike and following these three are the Yeezy brand.
+**Style** The top three styles that saw extreme resale prices are Air Jordan, Presto, and Blazer.
+Note that these are all nike sneakers.
+Among the top three, Air Jordan saw the highest price premium of over 2000%.
+Yeezy sneakers is at the fourth place.

-**Color** White color is the dominating color feature.
-There are two hypothesis on why the number is high:
+**Color** White is the dominating color feature.
+There are two hypothesis on why its resale prices are high:

-1. Most sneakers are white; 2.
-White is indeed a significant feature.
-To test our hypothesis, we will further find out which specific sneakers contribute.
+1. Most sneakers are white;
+2. White is indeed a significant feature.

+To test our hypothesis, we will further examine which specific sneakers contributed the most.

-**Region** Other than unnamed states, California and New York has highest state price premium.
-However, this doesn't mean these two states are have per capita premium.
+**Region** California and New York overall saw the highest price premium.
+However, this doesn't mean these two states have the highest per capita premium.
 Stay around for further analysis in per capital level.

 <img src="data/media/ano_brand.png" width="300"/> <img src="data/media/ano_color.png" width="300"/> <img src="data/media/ano_region.png" width="300"/>